samirKeshwani2201/FlightsAndSearch/README.md

 - Once you have added the db config as listed above,go to the src and execute 'npx sequelize db:create'

 `npx sequelize db:migrate`

+## Tables

+### City : id ,name

+### Airport -> id ,name,address,city_id
+    Relationship -> City has many airports & aiport belongs to a city (one to many ) When we have one to many then the table having many doesnt store anything about one But one has to store data of many